liamse/TableViewTutorial/README.md

 Create `Example1.js` file in `src` folder.
 I copy the content of it exactly from react-native-tableview [Example1](https://github.com/aksonov/react-native-tableview/blob/master/example/src/screens/Example1.js).

-Change `App.js` file as following code and refress app to **SEE NOTHING** instead of light blue screen.
+Change `App.js` file as following code and refress app to **SEE NOTHING**, only a light blue background.

 ```js
 import React, { Component } from 'react';